parsiya/parsiya.net/content/post/2020/2020-02-06-documentation-sysadmins/index.markdown

     1. Know who will be reading your documentation.
     2. Know what they need to get out of it.
 2. Know your content.
-    3. Know what type of information you’re going to present and what level of detail is appropriate for your audience.
+    3. Know what type of information you're going to present and what level of detail is appropriate for your audience.
 3. Know your requirements.
     4. Define requirements before you start.
 4. Make it a habit.